1960s Fashion for Men: Iconic Styles That Defined the Decade

 60s Fashion Men Ivy League Style V-neck SweaterPin

-Layered shirts and sweaters are an easy marker of classic ivy league style.
+Layered shirts and sweaters are an easy marker of classic Ivy League style.
 Photo: iStock

-The Ivy League style, born in the early 1960s, was a hit among college students and young professionals.
+The Ivy League style, popularized in the early 1960s, was a hit among college students and young professionals.
 This trend endorsed a clean, conservative look inspired by the attire of Ivy League college students.
-The style included khaki pants, denim jeans, sport shirts, polo shirts, and button-down shirts.

-The Ivy League style pieces included the Harrington jacket, originally designed for golf and the classic cable knit sweater.
 These items became popular for casual wear, contributing to the rise of the preppy look.

 The London Revolution: Mod Style